 Hospitals typically prefer job candidates who have past experience as a nurse's aide, and they might require completion of a formal training program, including lectures, hands-on training or workshops..
 The majority of mental health aides are trained on the job under the supervision of nurses and mental health professionals.

 Additional training and education may be required for those who wish to advance to positions such as technician, medical assistant or nurse.
 Additionally, opportunities exist to specialize in certain areas of mental health care.
 Some aides choose to work with children or the elderly, while others choose community mental health, crisis intervention or alcohol and drug abuse situations.
 Advancement opportunities are limited for advancement with only on-the-job training.
 Aides who wish to go further in health care must consider additional education to become a technician, medical assistant or nurse.

 To encourage participation, mental health aides need to have the understanding and skills to communicate effectively with mentally ill and emotionally disturbed people.
 While interacting with patients, they identify behavior and statements that require intervention by the psychiatric staff.
 Other duties of mental health aides include keeping records, entering patient data and transporting patients to activities or appointments.

 Employment opportunities for mental health aides are expected to grow slower than average.
 Most opportunities should be found in residential facilities, with the trend leaning to out-patient treatment of those with mental illness, developmental disabilities and abuse issues.
 Growth is most likely to be seen in caring for older adults with mental health issues.

 Related to Mental Health Aide

 - Recently Updated

 Learn about certificate, associate and bachelor's degree programs in mental health.
-See coursework, the job outlook and...
+See details about coursework, the job...